mabdn/score-function-dfs/README.md

 ### Overall Structure

 My algorithm finds the middle line through the race track in a given map.
 The map is given as a list of cone positions.
 This list is triangulated with a Delaunay Triangulation.
 Then, my custom depth-first search algorithm explores many possible paths through the map.
-While backtracking the depth-first search graph, score functions are used to decide which path is the best.
+While backtracking the depth-first search graph, score functions decide which path is the best.

 <p align="center">
   <a href="assets/middleline_pkg-all.png" target="_blank">